 8.1 As discussed in the preceding paragraphs, though it appears that M/s.
-TIL had purchased different goods, viz., CPO, RBD and PFAD, blended them on board vessel and brought them into warehouse in the country.
-Further, in the import documents presented before Customs, they declared the warehoused cargo as CPO, by classifying the same under CTH 15111000.
-Furthermore, from the test reports, evidences recovered during investigation and statements of various persons recorded revealed that M/s.
-TIL had actually procured CPO, RBD and PFAD from the suppliers in Indonesia and blended all the three products during voyage of the vessels as discussed above.
+TIL had purchased and imported different goods, viz., CPO, RBD and PFAD, however, in the import documents presented before Customs, they declared the product as CPO, by classifying the same under CTH 15111000.
+However, from the test reports, evidences recovered during investigation and statements of various persons recorded revealed that M/s.
+TIL had procured CPO, RBD and PFAD from the suppliers in Indonesia and blended all the three products during voyage of the vessels as discussed above.

 8.2 In view of the above, the product imported by M/s.
 TIL is not CPO but admixture of Crude Palm Oil, Palmolein and other palm-based oil.
 Therefore, it is safe to conclude that the classification presented by M/s.
-TIL vide 12 Ware House Bills of Entry i.e. 15111000 and subsequently cleared vide 104 BoE for Home Consumption by various importers is not the correct classification.
+TIL vide 12 W.H.
+Bills of Entry i.e. 15111000 and subsequently cleared vide 104 BoE for Home Consumption by various importers is not the correct classification.
 Thus, they have wrongly classified the product under CTH 15111000 and the said classification is required to be rejected and the goods need to be reclassified under appropriate CTH which is 15119090.
 The Customs Tariff Heading 1511 covers Palm Oil and its fractions, whether or not Refined, but not chemically modified.
 The Tariff Sub-Headings of CTH 1511 are as under: -